 Visit our installation advice page for more details.

 Spacing your racks depends on whether you want to save floor space, wall space, or a bit of both.
-This is a rough guide to how you should approach the planning of your installation.
+We've created a handy Wall Placement Guide to help.

 Save Floor Space

 If you want to save floor space, you will need to hang your racks further apart so you can utilise the pivot to fold them closer to the wall.
 If you want to fold them over as much as possible then it’s best to space them far enough apart so that bikes won’t touch the rack next to it when its folded.